sandaraapoorwa/cinnamonese/README.md

-# cinnamonese
+# Cinnamonese.lk
-Cinnamonese is a captivating online platform dedicated to unveiling the lost world of Sri Lanka’s extinct animals
+Cinnamonese is a captivating online platform dedicated to unveiling the lost world of Sri Lanka’s extinct animals, from the majestic Sri Lankan lion (Panthera leo sinhaleyus) to ancient tigers and rhinoceroses.
+Explore a rich database of fossil records, interactive maps of discovery sites, and vivid reconstructions of prehistoric ecosystems.
+Dive into cultural stories linking these creatures to Sri Lanka’s folklore and art, and learn about the environmental shifts that led to their extinction.
+With a virtual fossil gallery, educational resources, and a citizen science portal to support modern conservation, Cinnamonese brings Sri Lanka’s paleontological heritage to life for enthusiasts, students, and conservationists worldwide.